Dates & Rates

 - Extra swimsuit and towel – swimsuits should be appropriate for being active in/on the water and participating in water sports.

 - Optional: Wet suit (Only if you have one – please do not buy one just for camp.
-Sealth has wet suits for kids to borrow.)
+Sealth has wet suits for kids to borrow).

 Requirements & Safety

-Since so much time will be spent in and on the water, Kiwanis campers need to be good swimmers and will need to pass a swim test.
+Since so much time will be spent in and on the water, Kiwanis campers need to be proficient swimmers and will need to pass a swim test.
 Kids should be able to swim 50 yards without a life jacket and tread water.

 Water activities are supervised by staff certified in life guarding and trained in boating safety.
 Sailing is led by instructors with US Sailing Level 1 or higher certification.
 Life jackets are always worn in boats.
 Please note: all water activities take place in the Puget Sound, which is quite cold.
 Staff will take steps to avoid hypothermia.